matn7/CS-Notes/src/main/java/spring/SPRING-SECURITY.md

 ### Web App Initializer

 - Spring MVC provides support for web app initializer.
-- Code is automatically detected.
+- Code automatically detected.
 - Code used to initialize the servlet container.
-- `AbstractAnnotationConfigDispatcherServletInitializer`:
+- `AbstractAnnotationConfigDispatcherServletInitializer:`
     - Extend this class.
     - Override methods.
     - Specify servlet mapping and location of app config.